 The no zone sucks.
 Its a terrible place to be, and if you’re there for very long, you’re going to be missing out on a lot more than just the occasional night on the town.

-Last Thursday I got a phone call from Markus of Living on Impulse.
+Last Thursday I got a phone call from my friend Markus.
 Markus is a guy who I deeply respect and have been wanting to meet up with in person all year.
 He very simply said he was getting a bunch of the best thinkers he knew and having them come out to his beach house in Florida for the weekend.
 Sounds awesome right?
 It meant canceling all my plans for the weekend, and hopping on a plane in less than 24 hours.